Submitted by a 19-year-old woman.

 After that I was ready to have my child.
 I pushed and I pushed.

-His head came out; he had one eye open ready to take a peek at the world around him.
+His head came out; he had one eye open, ready to take a peek at the world around him.
 Once his head was out, I gave two read decent pushes to bring the rest of him into this world.
-They asked me to grab him, I tried, but man was he slippery, they laid him on my chest and started drying him off to keep him warm.
+They asked me to grab him.
+I tried, but man was he slippery!
+They lay him on my chest and started drying him off to keep him warm.
 He didn’t cry right away, but he was fine, still attached.
-He sneezed then he started to cry, a good healthy cry.
+He sneezed and then he started to cry, a good healthy cry.

 He was so warm and squirmy and wet, but he was clean.
 No blood or vernix.
 His head wasn’t cone shaped, it was perfectly rounded.
 He wasn’t red or wrinkled, his face wasn’t squished.
 He was absolutely beautiful.
 I know most mothers think their babies are beautiful, but there was no denying: He was perfect.